DevonChorney/RewstProjects/Cove API Module/readme.md

 Cove Backup - Get Customer - Returns a specific customer Cove Backup - List Customers - Returns an unfiltered list of customers Cove Backup - List Stale Audit - Returns a list of devices that have not completed a backup in X days.
 90 days is the default.
-Cove Backup - Billing Report - Returns a report of devices following 2 differnt billing models.
+Cove Backup - Billing Report - Returns a report of devices following 2 different billing models.
 The legacy output for when you are billed in Servers and Workstations only.
 The DPP model is the newer Cove Data Protection Plan where you are billed for Physicical servers, Virtual servers, and Workstations.

 ## How do I use this workflow?